christianlund2/battleship/README.md

 * Type git clone and then paste the URL of the cloned repository.
 * Press Enter, to create your local clone to your chosen directory.

-## Credits
+## Credits and Acknowledgements

-1. Love Maths Project - An obvious help.
-Although I didn't make a game, the foundations were very helpful.

-2. Youtube: Web Dev Simplified - "Build a Quiz App with Javascript" - This was a great resource for this project.
-I went through this video multiple times.
-Great for starting with the basics.
+1. Code Institute and the Love Sandwiches walkthrough.

+2. Youtube: "How to Code Battleship in Python - Single Player Game" by Knowledge Mavens, and the creators' associated GitHub, Garrett Broughton.

+3. Pythondex - Python Battleship Game

+4. The reddit community "r/learnpython" for tips and considerations.

+5. Geeks for Geeks

+6. Stack Overflow.

+7. My lovely wife for help with the difficulty function.